The picturesque village of Kuranda. A welcoming first stop on the drive up the northern Kuranda Range from Cairns to the Atherton Tablelands.

-In the 1960s, it became apparent how good the lifestyle was in Kuranda.
+In the 1960s, it became apparent how good the lifestyle was.
 With cheap living, beautiful scenery and lovely climate.
 The ‘hippy’ communes moved into town.

 The 1970s brought all kinds of new inhabitants.
 The town filled with musicians and artists and the Kuranda Markets began.

 Explore world-famous markets